amirf147/wsrmacros/README.md

 It is a feature that recognizes a sequence of five key presses or key combinations.
 The structure is based on the XML syntax used in the speech grammar specification for Windows Speech Recognition.

 Each sequence is represented by a P (Phrase) element in the tree.
 P stands for Phrase, which is a sequence of words that the speech recognition system should listen for.
 Each P in the tree is a phrase that’s waiting to be recognized.
-Technically, each P is optional as well because each of their contents consist of only O elements.
+Technically, each P in this case is optional as well because each of its contents consist of only O elements.

 O stands for Option, which is a choice between different phrases or rules that the speech recognition system can recognize.
 Each P has several O (Option) elements within it.